bevacqua/process-finder/README.md

 {
     port: 3000, // the port we listen on
     frequency: 5000, // the frequency with which the port is scanned for changes
-    elevate: false // whether to use `sudo`, to get elevated priviledges }
+    elevate: false, // whether to use `sudo`, to get elevated priviledges
+    log: false // if enabled, a verbose `log` event will be emitted }
 ```